 Step 1: Add the ground beef, diced onion, gluten free bread crumbs, egg, sauces, and seasonings to a large bowl.

 Step 2: Use a large fork to mix it well.
-You want the seasonings to really mix in, so the flavor is in every bite.
+You want the seasonings to mix in so the flavor is in every bite.

 Step 3: Form your burgers into patties.
-I recommend poking "dimples" into the raw hamburger patties so they cook flat and do not bulge in the middle during the cooking process.
+I recommend poking “dimples” into the raw hamburger patties so they cook flat and do not bulge in the middle.

 Step 4: Cook your patties until they are fully cooked.
 I recommend cooking them to medium rare or medium.
 I grilled my burgers so you can see the grill lines on the patties.